elastiflow/snmp/README.md

 Definitions for the ElastiFlow&trade; SNMP Poller and SNMP Trap Collectors.

+> NOTE: The `main` branch requires `7.18.0` or later of the ElastiFlow NetObserv Collectors.

 ## Validation

 The `make validate` command can be used to validate the SNMP definition files in the repository.
 It checks: